 If Yes, provide county plus district name/number: ____________________

 SEQR includes evaluation of potential impacts on agriculture, especially those lands included in a New York State Agricultural District.
-Agricultural Districts are established as per Article 25-AA of the Agriculture and Markets Law.
-The process to designate these districts includes landowner initiative, preliminary county review, state certification, and adoption by the county.
-There are NY Agricultural Districts established in each county of the State.
-These districts should not be confused with local agricultural districts.
-Local agricultural districts are established through local zoning laws and are not the subject of this question.
+Agricultural Districts are established per Article 25-AA of the Agriculture and Markets Law.
+The process to designate these districts includes landowner initiative, preliminary county review, adoption by the county, and state certification.
+Agricultural Districts have been established in most counties of the State and should not be confused with local agricultural zones, which are established through local zoning laws, and are not the subject of this question.

-The purpose of agricultural districting is to encourage the continued use of farmland for agricultural production.
-The Program is based on a combination of landowner incentives and protections, all of which are designed to forestall the conversion of farmland to non-agricultural uses.
-Included in these benefits are preferential real property tax treatment (agricultural assessment and special benefit assessment), and protections against overly restrictive local laws, government funded acquisition or construction projects, and private nuisance suits involving agricultural practices.
+The purpose of agricultural districting is to support the continued use of farmland for agricultural production.
+The Agricultural Districts Law includes a combination of landowner incentives and protections, all of which are designed to forestall the conversion of farmland to non-agricultural uses.
+Included in these benefits are: preferential real property tax treatment (agricultural assessment and special benefit assessment), protections against overly restrictive local laws, government funded acquisition on construction projects, and private nuisance suits involving sound agricultural practices.

 The Agricultural Districts Law also establishes a land classification system used to assign agricultural assessment values to qualified properties, creates a process for review of agricultural practices, discourages private nuisance lawsuits, provides advisory opinions on agricultural uses, and requires disclosure to prospective buyers or grantees of real property that is in an agricultural district.